tbradbury/learning-site/md-posts/add-unit-testing.md

 order: 2
 ---

+Out of date!!!!!

 To ensure the quality of the code, I need to implement testing.
 I'll start with Unit testing.

 Wikipedia - *Unit tests are typically automated tests written and run by software developers to ensure that a section of an application (known as the "unit") meets its design and behaves as intended.*

-I'm going to use **Jest** a JavaScript Testing Framework along with **@testing-library** family of packages helps you test UI components in a user-centric way (I will be using React Testing Library package).
+I'm going to use **Jest** a JavaScript Testing Framework along with **@testing-library** family of packages that help you test UI components in a user-centric way.
+I will be using the React Testing Library package.

 Install: